Computational Heat and Fluid Flows

 On successful completion of this unit, students will be able to:

-2. Analysis the heat transfer for forced heat convection in laminar and turbulent flows and for internal and external surfaces;
+2. Evaluate convective heat transfer in laminar and turbulent flows for internal and external surfaces;

-3. Generate CFD models of simple, verifiable geometries with predictable results and of complex geometries with unknown flow fields;
+3. Design CFD models for both simple, verifiable systems and complex geometries with unknown flow behaviour;

 Assessment